Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/parsing-your-data/data-curator-features.md

 #### e\) Filtering of epochs

-Epochs can be filtered based on the parameter as search criteria.
-It is possible to list the filtered epochs in data tree by enabling _Show Filtered Epochs_ check box.
-Below example, filters the epoch which has NDF property and Value 3 and the result is displayed in a scrollable text pane.
+Epochs can be filtered based on the parameters as search criteria.
+It is possible to list the filtered epochs in the data tree by enabling `Show Filtered Epochs`check box.
+In the example below, epochs are filtered by the `Property NDF `\(Neutral Density Filter wheel position\) with `value : 3. `The result is displayed in a scrollable text panel.

 ![](/assets/filtering.png)

 In the next section, we will see how to [build an analysis pipeline](/building-analysis-pipeline.md).